 Moving to Legend Cars in 2014, at the age of 13, Eckes took over the No. 5 Dennis Lambert Racing machine.
 In 67 races that season, Eckes won an impressive 25 times, earning 52 top-five and 63 top-10 finishes along the way.
 He also made the rounds of tracks around the country, competing at venues such as Charlotte Motor Speedway, the Las Vegas Motor Speedway Bullring, Concord (N.C.)
 Speedway, Bethel Motor Speedway, Atlanta Motor Speedway, Florida’s Auburndale Speedway and Orlando Speedworld and Chemung (N.Y.)
 Speedrome.
 His performance put him in a three-way tie for the top spot in the national INEX Legends Young Lion point standings.
 He was third in the National Race of Champions and runner-up in the INEX Legends Nationals at Las Vegas, cementing a second-place finish in the national championship points.

 In August of the 2014 season, Eckes began testing in a NASCAR Late Model stock car to prepare for the 2015 season.
 He competed in 17 LMS races, earning a victory, eight top-five and 14 top-10 finishes in the 2015 season.
-Highlights of his first season include a third-place run in the Sept.
-12 LM feature at Hickory Motor Speedway, a seventh-place finish at Motor Mile Speedway on Aug.
-23 and a 10th-place result in the CARS Tour event at Myrtle Beach (S.C) Speedway on Sept.
-19.
+Highlights of his first season include his first career victory at Caraway Speedway, as well as beginning his Super Late Model Career with LFR Chassis (Now Fury Race Cars).
+Making the Snowball Derby in their first attempt, it was surely a great first year for the young Eckes.

-The 2016 season was one to remember for young Eckes, but it started off fairly rough.
+The 2016 season was one to remember for Eckes, but it started off fairly rough.
 He was unable to pick up a win, until the end of the season, where he not only picked up a win, but 3 of them.
-He concluded the season by winning the 2016 Myrtle Beach 400 at Myrtle Beach Speedway, the Thanksgiving Classic at Southern National Motorsports Park, and the prestigous Snowball Derby at Five Flags Speedway.
-He was able to also compete in an ARCA/ Remax Series car for 4 races with Venturini Motorsports, which was a big step in his racing career.
+He concluded the season by winning the 2016 Myrtle Beach 400 at Myrtle Beach Speedway, the Thanksgiving Classic at Southern National Motorsports Park, and the prestigious Snowball Derby at Five Flags Speedway.
+He was also able to compete in an ARCA Racing Series car for 4 races with Venturini Motorsports.